MaxToyberman/react-native-ssl-pinning/README.md

 # react-native-ssl-pinning

 React-Native Ssl pinning using OkHttp 3 in Android, and AFNetworking on iOS.

+## NOTES:

+- for RN 0.60.0 or later use `react-native-ssl-pinning@latest`

 ## Getting started

 `$ npm install react-native-ssl-pinning --save`

 ### Mostly automatic installation

+> If you are using `React Native 0.60.+` [the link should happen automatically](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md). in iOS run pod install

 `$ react-native link react-native-ssl-pinning`